-MATILDA HOUSE: NGAMBRI ELDER: Welcome to Ngambri country.
+MATILDA HOUSE, NGAMBRI ELDER: Welcome to Ngambri Country.
 I am the daughter, granddaughter, and a great-great granddaughter of this land, and I welcome you here.
 The land of my ancestors.

-DANIEL WILLIAMS: This is the place where we share stories, our dreaming.
+DANIEL WILLIAMS: This is the place where we share stories, our Dreaming.
 I love to share my knowledge, and my stories, and my beliefs.
-Welcome to my ancestral country.
+Welcome to my Ancestral Country.
 This is the place of the Ngambri people.

-PAUL HOUSE, NGAMBRI: [speaks in Indigenous language]
+PAUL HOUSE, NGAMBRI: [Speaks First Nations language]

 SELINA WALKER, NGUNNAWAL: The tradition of welcoming the people to country is a practice that was handed down by ancestors, old people, and elders, from the beginning of time.
 Before entering another person's country, you would first announce your arrival, and not enter until a traditional owner formally welcomed you.

-It's important to us that you recognise that this is Ngunawal country, and understand and appreciate how significant the land is to us as aboriginal people.
+It's important to us that you recognise that this is Ngunawal Country, and understand and appreciate how significant the land is to us as aboriginal people.
 Country to us, holds a strong connection.
-We belong to the country, to the land.
+We belong to the Country, to the land.